kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/access-control-module.md

 ## Configuration

-The `AccessControlModule.register` method receives a configuration object with the following shape:
+The `.accessControl` property is a configuration object with the following shape:

 ```ts
 export interface AccessPolicyInterceptorOpts {